Skip to content

 Seoul

 Nothing feels more modern than trying out traditional authentic food while being surrounded by the dazzling lights of a grand city like Seoul, and when you’re travelling, you have to check out the street vendors.
 At every corner of the food markets of Seoul, you’ll find delicious food with a multitude of spices and herbs that will awaken your senses.
-Some of the most popular street food include Hotteok (sweet stuffed pancake), Bindaetteok (savoury pancake), gimbap (rice rolls), tteokbokki (spicy rice cakes), and Odeng (Korean fishcakes).
+Some of the most famous street foods include Hotteok (sweet stuffed pancake), Bindaetteok (savoury pancake), gimbap (rice rolls), tteokbokki (spicy rice cakes), and Odeng (Korean fishcakes).

 Sindang-dong Tteokbokki Town